allisonmorgan/bifurcation_d3/README.md

 # bifurcation_d3
 Bifurcation diagram of the logistic map in D3

-To test it out, try:
+To test it out locally, try:

 ```{python}
 python -m SimpleHTTPServer 8000